5e-bits/5e-database/README.md

  * Create a new branch for your work
  * Push up any changes to your branch, and open a pull request.
 Don't feel it needs to be perfect — incomplete work is totally fine.
 We'd love to help get it ready for merging.

+# Code of Conduct

+The Code of Conduct can be found [here.](https://github.com/5e-bits/5e-database/wiki/Code-of-Conduct)

 # License
 This project is licensed under the terms of the MIT license.
 The underlying material is released using the [Open Gaming License Version 1.0a](https://www.wizards.com/default.asp?x=d20/oglfaq/20040123f)